Stephlat/dataChallengePerception/README.md

 * video.avi: the video it-self.
 * ssl.avi: the video of the Sound Source Localization (SSL) heat map (downsample by a factor 2).
 It gives the probability according to our SSL that their is a sound source at each pixel.
 * detections.txt: full body detections of the video.
-We ran a [multiple person detector](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) in order to obtained the coordinates (x, y) of 18 joints (nose, shoulders, elbows...) of the persons of each frame.
+We ran a [multiple person detector](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) in order to obtained the coordinates (x, y) of 18 joints (nose, neck, Rsho, Relb, Rwri, Lsho, Lelb, Lwri, Rhip, Rkne, Rank, Lhip, Lkne, Lank, Leye, Reye, Lear, Rear) of the persons of each frame.
 The file contains one detection per line.
 The format of each line is the following:
 ```
 frameNumber x0 y0 x1 y1....x17 y17
 ```